nguyen8amk1/My_Own_Philosophy_of_Everything/README.md

         ....

 RANDOM QUOTES (that should be added to some topic):
+    How to choose a solution:
+        Learn to make choice given:
+            + particular needs
+            + resource at hand
+                understand your options:
+                    -> good, bad options
+        The questions to ask is:
+            Should i use this to ... ?
+            not Can i ....
+            -> the questions is less about the solutions is complete fit with your problem but rather it's the best fit given your:
+                    + problem space
+                    + usage pattern
+                    + available resources

+        Instead of pure dominance of any particular strategy:
+            -> we'll see increasingly SPECIALIZED SOLUTION
+            -> each suited for a particular (can be overlapped) SET OF IDEAL PROBLEM SPACE

     Things in life happens in (solution) pattern, a lot of patterns applies to almost every aspect of our lives (economics, decisions, coding, math, ...)
         -> learning general patterns can help you solve most of the problems in most aspect of life -> a good language to learning these patterns is Mathematics